SMU Scholar FAQ

 What information, or metadata, is needed for files to be uploaded?

 Central University Libraries staff will work with you to determine what descriptive metadata (information about the files) you would like to have included with your files.
-They will also develop the structural metadata profile (how this information is organized) for the Digital Repository.
+They will also develop the structural metadata profile (how this information is organized) for the repository.
 When necessary, the metadata profile will be tailored to meet the needs of your collection.
 You will need to identify the title, publication date, and any co-authors of your work, as part of the submission process.

 You have two options for submitting your materials to the Digital Repository.
 The first option is to use the submission process on the repository site (see the link to Submit Research).
 You will be asked to create a user profile and to enter some basic information about your work.
 The entire process often takes less than five minutes.